SGLMS/gtin-gs1/README.md

 # GS1 / GTIN

-Simple classes to handle GS1-128 / GTIN numbers and barcodes.
-Currentely we have GTIN-14 and GTIN-12 (UPC-A) barcodes generators and validators, but we'll add others (GTIN-13 / EAN and GTIN-8 / EAN-8).
+GS1-128 / GTIN (UPCA; EAN8; ITF14) creator and parser.
+We use these for our projects, but you are welcome to use them.

-We use these for our own projects, in particular for our own [SGLMS/label-printer](https://github.com/SGLMS/label-printer).
-You are welcome to try them, or even better, contribute.
+In this version we have included Laravel Service Providers.

 ## Usage